jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 category: r
 ---

-Network models have become a popular way to abstract complex systems and gain insights into relational patterns among observed variables in [almost any area of science](http://www.sachaepskamp.com/files/NA/NetworkTakeover.pdf).
+Network models have become a popular way to abstract complex systems and gain insights into relational patterns among observed variables in [many areas of science](http://www.sachaepskamp.com/files/NA/NetworkTakeover.pdf).
 The majority of these applications focuses on analyzing the structure of the network.
 However, if the network is not directly observed (Alice and Bob are friends) but *estimated* from data (there is a relation between smoking and cancer), we can analyze - in addition to the network structure - the predictability of the nodes in the network.
-That is, we would like to know: how well can an arbitrarily picked node in the network predicted by all remaining nodes in the network?
+That is, we would like to know: how well can a given node in the network predicted by all remaining nodes in the network?

 Predictability is interesting for several reasons: